Roger Moore as James Bond, cheeky British secret agent

 Costume Designer: Julie Harris

 The movie itself is admittedly weird.
-The voodoo, backwards sexism, blatant racism, the ’70s in general… but it IS enjoyable.
-The new pace is quick and a refreshing change that is better suited to the winking Moore than the bloated Connery of Diamonds are Forever.
-Yaphet Kotto was also a charmingly great double villain as Kananga/Mr. Big (spoiler alert), despite how badly-written the character was, setting the stage for several easily-escapable “death traps” that Mike Myers would later capitalize on parodying as Austin Powers.
-Kananga even says to Bond “Let me tell you exactly how it works” before sending Bond to be slowly dipped into a pool of sharks while loosely tied to a a metal pole and a very hot Jane Seymour.
+The voodoo, sexism, racial overtones, the ’70s in general… but it is enjoyable.
+The new pace is quick and a refreshing change that is better suited to the winking Moore than the disinterested Connery of Diamonds are Forever.
+Yaphet Kotto was also a charismatic double villain as Kananga/Mr. Big (spoiler alert), despite how badly-written the character was, setting the stage for several easily-escapable “death traps” that Mike Myers would later capitalize on parodying as Austin Powers.
+Kananga even says to Bond “Let me tell you exactly how it works” before sending Bond to be slowly dipped into a pool of sharks while loosely tied to a a metal pole and Jane Seymour.
 A review from The Incredible Suit highlights ten instances in which Kananga’s hubris (or poor writing) failed to kill Bond.

 Live and Let Die was a halfway mark for the Bond series before things got too comical… Well, almost before things got too comical.